1965–66 United States network television schedule

 The following is the 1965–66 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1965 through August 1966.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1964–65 season.

-This season, ABC and CBS began televising a majority of their prime-time programs in color, while almost all of NBC's fall schedule was in color, with the exception of the war drama Convoy and the sitcom I Dream of Jeannie, with the former being canned after 13 episodes and the latter moving to color the following season.
-As most of the primetime programming was made in color, this season's schedule indicates the remaining black-and-white content with a "(B/W)" indicative.
+During this season, ABC and CBS initiated the broadcast of a predominant portion of their prime-time programming in color, while nearly all of NBC's autumn lineup was presented in color, except for the war drama Convoy and the fantasy sitcom I Dream of Jeannie.
+The former was terminated after 13 episodes, whereas the latter transitioned to color in the subsequent season.
+With the majority of prime-time content being produced in color, the scheduling for this season denoted the residual black-and-white programming with a "(B/W)" designation.

-New series are highlighted in bold while endings are highlighted in italics.
+New series are highlighted in bold.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.